wallacegibbon/modified-micro-emacs/README.md

 ANSI CSI control sequences is used directly.
 We don't need extra libraries (like `libncurses`) to run this program.

+UTF-8 support got removed and binary data is supported.

 ## Build and Install